 The more than 50 training courses that TEEX/NERRTC delivers are developed and led by some of the top homeland security experts in the country, many of whom responded to or managed some of the most significant incidents on record.

 The University of Memphis Center for Information Assurance (CfIA)

 Dedicated to providing world-class research, training, and career development for Information Assurance professionals and students alike by organizing community events, special purpose conferences and vendor specific training programs.

 The Center for Information Assurance also spearheads the efforts of The University of Memphis as a Center of Excellence in Information Assurance Education.

 Established in 2002.

 Serves the national public interest through the study of critical national issues and the development of related educational and training programs.

 Conducts rapid research, develops and deploys needed technologies, addresses related policy and technology issues to enhance a national capability for preparedness and response.

 Training program within the University of Arkansas Criminal Justice Institute (CJI).

-Through funding from the Department of Homeland Security (DHS), Federal Emergency Management Agency (FEMA), National Training and Education Division (NTED) CDI staff has developed and deliver two (2) courses provided at no cost to technical personnel working in both the public and private sectors within our Nations critical infrastructure.
+Through funding from the Department of Homeland Security (DHS), Federal Emergency Management Agency (FEMA), National Training and Education Division (NTED), CDI staff has developed and delivered two (2) courses provided at no cost to technical personnel working in both the public and private sectors within our Nations critical infrastructure.